 Part 3️⃣ – Gulliver escapes by chance from Brobdingnag and returns home.
-But he sets out on a journey again, and this time, he reaches a mystical floating island of Laputa.
+But he sets out on a journey again, and this time, he reaches the mystical floating island of Laputa.
 The Laputans are described as intelligent but unpragmatic.
 Gulliver finds the absurdities of the meaningless pursuit of knowledge.
 He believes that life becomes ambiguous when there is no practical application of theoretical, mathematical, and abstract knowledge.
 From Laputa, he travels to neighbouring islands of Balnibarbi, Glubbdubdrib, and Luggnagg.
 At Luggnagg, Gulliver gets an extraordinary chance of speaking with great personalities from the past.
 Jonathan Swift tries to establish that history, as we know it, is filled with lies.
 Apart from this, he was explicit in calling out the authoritarian nature of the royalties.

 But personally, I reject the author’s claim that the pursuit of knowledge is useless.
 The is an underlying reason.
 Swift was an Anglican priest and a hardcore traditionalist.
 He frowned upon the people propagating new theories, ideas, and philosophies.

 Trivia: The author was against the changes happening during his time.
 This satirical chapter was aimed at George I of Great Britain and Sir Isaac Newton for the aforementioned reasons.